andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 * If sheets are excessively ripped or otherwise damaged, they may need to be pulled out and entered separately.

 ## Scanning
 PaperScorer provides three different methods for scanning student answer sheets.
-Uploading student answer sheets is discussed in the following section.
-The scanning method described below is recommended for large batches of sheets such as those from a class.
-The other two methods and their limitations are mentioned briefly at the end of this section for reference.
+The scanning method described in detail below is recommended for large batches of sheets such as those from a class.
+The other two methods and their limitations are mentioned briefly at the end of this section.

 ### Recommended Scanning Method for Large Batches
-This scanning method involves using a scanner/copier to create a PDF of the sheets.
-There are two versions of this method, which are described below.
-For both ways, use the scanner/copier settings described below.
+This scanning method uses a scanner/copier to create a PDF of the sheets.
+There are two different versions of this method, which are described below.
+For both versions, use the scanner/copier settings in the table below.

 | Setting | Value |
 |---|---|